 Varieties include Apricot, Blackberry, Blueberry, Cabernet Sauvignon, Cherry, Cranberry, Elderberry, Gewurztraminer, Muller Thurgau, Peach, Plum, Raspberry, Strawberry, Syrah, Pinot Noir, Vinifera grape, Zinfandel and white Zinfandel.

-Guests may sample up to four wines for free.
-There is a $5 fee for tasting more than four wines, which is forgiven with the purchase of a bottle of wine.
+Guests may sample up to three wines for free.
+There is a $5 fee for tasting more than three wines and you get to keep your Tenba Ridge glass.

 After you sample, purchase a glass or a bottle of your favorite and sip while you relax and enjoy the view.
 Bring a picnic lunch or snacks and make it an afternoon.
 Experience the gracious living of Tenba Ridge Winery.